kevin-wayne/algs4/README.md

 It can be run from either the command line or integrated into Eclipse, NetBeans, and IntelliJ.

-## License and copyright
+## Coursera Algorithms, Part I and II students

+Feel free to use this public repository to develop solutions to the programming assignments.
+However, please do not store solutions to programming assignments in public repositories.

+## Copyright

-Copyright &copy;2000-2015 Robert Sedgewick and Kevin Wayne.<br>
+Copyright &copy; 2000&ndash;2015 by Robert Sedgewick and Kevin Wayne.

+## License

 This code is released under GPLv3.

-## Contribute to this project
+## Contribute to this repository

 This <a href = "http://algs4.cs.princeton.edu/code/wishlist.txt">wishlist.txt</a>
 contains a list of algorithms and data structures that we would like to add to the repository.
-Indeed, several of the algorithms and data structures in this project were contributed by others.
+Indeed, several of the algorithms and data structures in this repository were contributed by others.
 If interested, please follow the same style as the code in the repository and thoroughly test your code before contacting us.

-## Other languaages
+## Support for other programming languaages

-The code has been translated to these other languages:
+Some of the code in this repository has been translated to other languages:
 <ul>
 <a href = "https://github.com/garyaiki/Scala-Algorithms">Scala</a>
 </ul>